RashA07/iMonitor/README.md

 We built an Health Monitoring app on Android that paired with a device containing arduino sensors, essentially the device will measure the health data of the patient and the app allows the patient to monitor their own health measurement constantly, meanwhile alerting them when the readings reach dangerous ranges.
 There is an option for patients to connect with caretakers or clinics nearby to share their health data with them.
 Calling or messaging caretakers or clinics are also available if the patient wants some enquiries on their health.
-Once the connection between caretaker and patient is formed, caretaker is allowed to monitor their sick dependants remotely and also be notified if patient's reading goes dangerous.
+Once the connection between caretaker and patient is formed, caretaker is allowed to monitor their sick dependents remotely and also be notified if patient's reading goes dangerous.
 Although there existed similar apps prior to this, our main priorities are to lower the cost of the sensors, lower the data usage and also the battery usages of devices.

 With this app, we hope to resolve the difficulties as stated in SDG Goal 3 (Good Health and Wellbeing) by providing a handy health monitoring service and SDG Goal 10 (Reduced Inequalities)